General multiple Dirichlet series from perverse sheaves: Introduction

+The goal of this paper is to provide a uniform construction of multiple Dirichlet series over the function field $\mathbb F_q(t)$, parameterized simply by the finite field $\mathbb F_q$, a character $\chi$ of $\mathbb F_q$, and a symmetric integer matrix $M$, that includes many multiple Dirichlet series previously constructed separately as well as new examples.
+Future work could investigate these new examples, finding functional equations they satisfy, regions to which they can be analytically continued, and applications to moments of $L$-functions.
+Furthermore, it may be possible to define new multiple Dirichlet series in the number field context by choosing the coefficients at tuples of powers of a prime $p$ to match the coefficients of the series defined here at powers of a polynomial over $\mathbb F_p$, and then to investigate their analytic properties also.

-\citet{DiaconuPasol} showed that these local-to-global properties, combined with the twisted multiplicativity, uniquely characterize the multiple Dirichlet series by an inductive argument, and thus could be used as a definition of multiple Dirichlet series.
-However, they were only able to show existence of the multiple Dirichlet series satisfying these local-to-global properties in one particular family of cases, the one relating to moments of quadratic Dirichlet $L$-functions, by a lengthy \'{e}tale cohomology argument.
+Our approach is inspired by \citet{DiaconuPasol}, who showed that the local-to-global properties observed by \citet{Chinta}, combined with the twisted multiplicativity, uniquely characterize the multiple Dirichlet series by an inductive argument, and thus could be used as a definition of multiple Dirichlet series.
+However, they were only able to show the existence of multiple Dirichlet series satisfying these local-to-global properties in one particular family of cases, the one relating to moments of quadratic Dirichlet $L$-functions, by a lengthy \'{e}tale cohomology argument.
 In these cases, \citet{Whitehead} was able to show that the functional equations follow from the local-to-global properties.

 We propose a new approach.
 We define multiple Dirichlet series that satisfy quite general twisted multiplicativity relations involving arbitrary characters, which are uniquely characterized by local-to-global properties.
+Here the matrix $M$ and character $\chi$ determine the exact function we twist the multiplicativity relation by.
 However, we define and construct the multiple Dirichlet series coefficients as trace functions of certain perverse sheaves.
-The local-to-global property is then a consequence of duality properties of perverse sheaves:

-More precisely, the local-to-global property relates the sum of many coefficients of the multiple Dirichlet series to a single coefficient.
-Geometrically, we interpret this as a relation between the sum of the trace of Frobenius on the stalk of a perverse sheaf over all the $\mathbb F_q$-points of a variety and the value at a single point.
-The Lefschetz fixed point formula relates the sum of the trace of Frobenius over all $\mathbb F_q$-points to the compactly supported cohomology of the variety with coefficients in the perverse sheaf.
-Because there is an action of the multiplicative group on the variety that fixes only that point, giving it a conical structure, a generalization of the result that the cohomology of a cone matches the cohomology of the point relates the stalk of that point to the usual cohomology.
-Verdier duality for perverse sheaves then relates the usual and compactly-supported cohomology.